mbachmayr/TensorTrains.jl/README.md

 The main module has the following submodules:
 - `TensorTrains.Solvers`, iterative solvers implemented in Julia (following [this paper](http://dx.doi.org/10.1007/s10208-016-9314-z), which provides a rigorous convergence theory).
 - `TensorTrains.Condition`, auxiliary routines for evaluating representation condition numbers of tensor train decompositions (see §4 in <https://arxiv.org/abs/1802.09062>).
-- `TensorTrains.TTPy`, Julia wrapper for the AMEn implementation provided by Sergey Dolgov and Dmitry Savostyanov in the [ttpy](https://github.com/oseledets/ttpy) Python package by Ivan Oseledets; to install this optional dependency from within Julia:
+- `TensorTrains.TTPy`, Julia wrapper for the implementation of the AMEn solver provided by Sergey Dolgov and Dmitry Savostyanov in the [ttpy](https://github.com/oseledets/ttpy) Python package by Ivan Oseledets; to install this optional dependency from within Julia:
 ```julia
 using Conda, PyCall
 Conda.add("numpy")